-The subject is replaced by a system of structures, oppositions and differances which, to be intelligible, need not be viewed as products of a living subjectivity at all.
-You and I are the mere 'sites' of such conflicting languages of power, and 'the self is merely another position in language.
+The subject is replaced by a system of structures, oppositions and differences which, to be intelligible, need not be viewed as products of a living subjectivity at all.
+You and I are the mere 'sites' of such conflicting languages of power, and 'the self' is merely another position in language.

-Seyla Benhabib, Situating the Self (1992)
+Seyla Benhabib, $Situating\ the\ Self\ (1992)$

-The consequences of this view of the nature of the individual can be very clearly seen in many postmodernist literary texts, which contrast in this respect with the liberal tradition of the novel as continued in this period by writers like Angus Wilson, Iris Murdoch, John Updike, Philip Roth, and Saul Bellow.
-For a literary critic and historian of postmodernism like Linda Hutcheon, such novels as Salman Rushdie's Midnight's Children challenge 'the humanist assumption of a unified self and an integrated consciousness'.
-Postmodernist fiction puts into question that entire series of interconnected concepts that have come to be associated with what we conveniently label as liberal humanism: autonomy, transcendence, certainty, authority, unity, totalisation, system, universalisation, centre, continuity, teleology, closure, hierarchy, homogeneity, uniqueness, origin.
+The consequences of this view of the nature of the individual can be very clearly seen in many postmodernist literary texts, which contrast in this respect with the liberal tradition of the novel as continued in this period by writers like Angus Wilson, Iris puts into question that entire series of interconnected concepts that have come to be associated with what we conveniently label as liberal humanism: autonomy, transcendence, certainty, authority, unity, totalisation, system, universalisation, centre, continuity, teleology, closure, hierarchy, homogeneity, uniqueness, origin.